-The Virginia Department of Game and Inland Fisheries’ Land’s End WMA is a refuge for migrating waterfowl and lies on an area with the densest bald eagle breeding population in the lower 48 states.
+The Virginia Department of Wildlife Resources’ Land’s End WMA is a refuge for migrating waterfowl and lies on an area with the densest bald eagle breeding population in the lower 48 states.

 The WMA consists of two tracts of land, the 412 acre Land’s End Tract and the 50 acre Salem Church Tract.
 The property is a mixture of open farmland, woodland and wetlands and is bordered by the Rappahannock River, Jett’s Creek, and Nanzatico Bay.

 The larger, Land’s End Tract of the WMA offers a great place to find bald eagles.
 Look for these regal birds soaring over the Rappahannock or perched along its shores.
 The Virginia DWR prepares the WMA’s fields annually for waterfowl, and at least 10,000 Canada geese winter here each year.
 White-tailed deer and turkey are also attracted to the site.
 The forests at Land’s End host a number of neotropical landbirds, such as red-eyed and white-eyed vireos, hooded and black-and-white warblers, ovenbird, northern parula, great crested flycatcher, and orchard and Baltimore orioles.
 A short birding trail is available along Nanzatico Bay (spotting scopes are recommended).
 There are also maintained mowed paths around the fields located near the entrance kiosk.
 These fields are maintained with controlled burns.